Eton College: Prefects

-Over the years its power and privileges have grown.
-Pop is the oldest self-electing society at Eton, created in 1811 by Charles Fox Townshend.
+Over the years the power and privileges of Pop have grown.
+It is the oldest self-electing society at Eton, created in 1811 by Charles Fox Townshend.
 The rules were altered in 1987 and again in 2005 so that the new intake are not elected solely by the existing year and a committee of masters.
 Now, it involves a complex process where all boys in C Block, all teachers, Housemasters, Dames, and the current Pop vote for who they think are the best candidates.
 The Lower Master then compiles all this information and holds a final meeting called the 'Pop Committee', where all members are decided upon, including which of these members are to be chosen as the President of Pop, Chairman of Pop, Captain of the School and Captain of the Oppidans.
 Members of Pop wear a braided tailcoat (buttonhole), white and black houndstooth-checked trousers, a starched stick-up collar and a white bow-tie, and are entitled to wear flamboyant waistcoats, often of their own design.

 Historically, only members of Pop were entitled to furl their umbrellas or sit on the wall on the Long Walk, in front of the main building.
 However, these traditions have died out.
 They perform roles at many of the routine events of the school year, including school plays, parents' evenings and other official events, and generally maintain order.
 Notable ex-members of Pop include the Prince of Wales (unlike his younger brother the Duke of Sussex, who failed to be elected), Hugh Laurie, Eddie Redmayne, Arthur Hallam, William Ewart Gladstone, Stafford Northcote, Lord Rosebery and Tom Hiddleston.
 The former Provost Lord Waldegrave was both the President of Pop and Captain of the Oppidans.